anikush-yes/Parkrun_registration_form/README.md

 Error messages: Display error messages when any of the fields are invalid.
 Successful registration: Inform the user when the registration is successful.
 Age input from a calendar, and check if the user is at least 18.
+Bootstrap JavaScript modal plugin appears as soon the form is completed.